taraletti/EnRecipes/README.md

 ## Credits

 This app was written in my free time using NativeScript-Vue.
 I would like to thank all those people who helped me understand the concepts during the process and my special thanks to the NativeScript team and the community.
-I also would like to thank the members of the Telegram EnRecipes group for contributing their ideas for this project.
+I also would like to thank the members of the [EnRecipes Telegram group](https://t.me/enrecipes) for contributing their ideas for this project.

 ### Recipes used in the Screenshots